johnsonsdictionary/johnsons-dictionary/prepositions/README.md

-# interjections
+# prepositions

-Initial cache of interjections
+Initial cache of prepositions